rajarshinandi/Rajarshi-TestAutomationHub/README.md

-# 🌟 Rajarshi Nandi's QA Automation Hub 🌟
+# 🌟 Rajarshi Nandi's Test Automation Hub 🌟

 Welcome to my personal repository!
 This is where I showcase my journey as a **QA Automation Test Lead** with over 12 years of expertise in building scalable automation frameworks, designing robust test strategies, and delivering quality software solutions.